bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

   ifIndex concept (ifIndex in MIB and if-index in YANG).
 This facilitates the mapping.

-- Now, let’s look at the IPFIX model.
-Even if the ingressInterface and egressInterface report the famous ifIndex values within the flow record, the interface semantic changed: we have one specific field for the ingress and another one for egress traffic.
+- In the context of IPFIX models, even if the ingressInterface and egressInterface report the famous ifIndex values within the flow record, the interface semantic changed.
+We have one specific field for the ingress and another one for egress traffic.
 The MIB object ifIndex doesn’t make that distinction.
 While it’s not difficult to map the IPFIX interface information elements with the MIB and YANG interface ones, the different semantic must be hardcoded in the NMS.

-- Now, to take protocols from the AAA world, TACACS+ and RADIUS interfaces are called “ports” to use the right terminology.
+- For the protocols from the AAA world, TACACS+ and RADIUS interfaces are called “ports” to use the right terminology.
 Those have nothing to do with the networking ifIndex definitions, even if it’s perfectly fine to host TACACS+ or RADIUS in routers.